2019–20 Kentucky Wildcats men's basketball team

 The 2019–20 Kentucky Wildcats men's basketball team represented the University of Kentucky in the 2019–20 NCAA Division I men's basketball season.
 The team played its home games in Lexington, Kentucky for the 44th consecutive season at Rupp Arena, with a capacity of 20,545.
 The Wildcats were led by John Calipari in his 11th season as head coach and played in the Southeastern Conference.
 They finished the season 25–6, 15–3 in SEC play to win the SEC regular season championship.
 They were set to be the No. 1 seed in the SEC tournament with a bye to the quarterfinals.
 However, the SEC Tournament was cancelled amid the COVID-19 pandemic.
 With the SEC Tournament cancelled, they were awarded the SEC's automatic bid to the NCAA tournament.
 However, the NCAA Tournament was also cancelled due to the COVID-19 pandemic.

+Officially, the Wildcats finished No. 7 in the Coaches' Poll and No. 8 in the AP Poll.

 Previous season

 The Wildcats finished the 2018–19 season 30–7, 15–3 in SEC play to finish in a tie for second.
 In the SEC tournament, the Wildcats defeated Alabama, but were defeated by Tennessee in the semi-finals of the tournament.
 The Wildcats received an at-large bid NCAA tournament.
 As the No. 2 seed in the Midwest Region, they defeated No. 15 Abilene Christian, No. 7 Wofford, and No. 3 Houston to advance to the Elite Eight.
 There, they lost to the No. 5-seed Auburn.